SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Inheritance.rst

 You can use property overriding to add property observers to an inherited property.
 This enables you to be notified when the value of the inherited property changes, regardless of how that property was originally implemented.
+For more information on property observers, see :ref:`Properties_PropertyObservers`.

 .. note::